 While they aren’t (really) social media, they are a part of candidate messaging.
 For the first time in my living memory, I was not bombarded with snail mail.
 I received one item – it was a bumper sticker – and then only because I got onto a particular mailing list.
-Plus of course this is an article that cannot be emailed.
+Plus of course this is an article that no one can email.
 Hence, interestingly enough, aside from salaries, most of both candidates’ social media campaigns was free.

 As for email, that was much more of an issue.
-My inbox was inundated, and I know that was true for others.
-For so many things that were handled so carefully by both of the candidates, email was like a dropped ball.
-It should not have been used with the frequency of Twitter and Facebook.
+My inbox was inundated during campaign 2012.
+I know that was true for others.
+For so many things that both candidates handled so carefully, email was like a dropped ball.
+They should not have used as often as Twitter and Facebook.
 The campaigns should have dialed it back several notches, and I suspect they will in four years.

 - Always look good, even when you feel lousy.
 All images will go viral; you can’t stop it.
 Of course, this is impossible, so the best thing a candidate can do is to try to be rested for appearances.
-The only acceptable illnesses are losing one’s voice (campaigning too hard) or, perhaps, shin splints from running (because they’re also supposed to maintain fitness levels after eating God only knows what at fifteen county fairs in a day).
+The only acceptable illnesses are losing one’s voice (campaigning too hard) or, perhaps, shin splints from running (because they must maintain fitness levels after eating God only knows what at fifteen county fairs in a day).

 - “Off the record” no longer exists.
 All candidates must operate under the assumption that everything they say – even to the party faithful – is going to be filmed by someone’s smart phone and tossed onto the Internet.
 Hence, how do they speak freely to the party faithful?
 Very, very carefully.